Material Resources Programme for Institutions of Higher Education in Developing Countries

 Another objective of the programme is to support activities in the context of the alumni programme for developing countries in a targeted manner.
 Provision of devices and other non-monetary resources enable former DAAD scholarship holders to continue the research work they took up at German higher education institutions.
 The success of the scholarships and the related scientific work shall therefore be safeguarded.
 This is why priority is given to applications with close links to the alumni programme, the programme for subject-related university partnerships, partnerships in the healthcare sector in developing countries, and within the biodiversity quality network.

 The programme is supplemented with indicator-based and effect-oriented monitoring.

-Funding can be applied for, for devices and non-monetary resources that are necessary for establishing teaching and research capacities.
-Fee-based access to specific research databases can also be funded, to allow for a connection to the current status of knowledge and research.
+- Fee-based access to specific research databases to allow for a connection to the current status of knowledge and research.